jamescherti/compile-angel.el/README.md

 - Install `compile-angel` with `M-x package-install RET compile-angel`.
 - Do NOT enable `compile-angel-on-load-mode` yet, because it will compile all the files that Emacs missed.
 - Finally, display the report using `M-x compile-angel-report`.
+(This displays a report listing all files that were not natively compiled.)

 ## Installation of compile-angel